dandokku/dandokku/README.md

 Fun Facts:
 - I prefer simplicity in design and code.
-- I enjoy finding ways to integrate AI into everyday life.
+- I enjoy finding ways to integrate AI into everyday life, seriously.